ICONSIAM Bangkok: All You Need to Know About the Mother of All Malls

-What’s a great mall without an array of interesting restaurants!
-Whether you’re looking for a quick snack or a gourmet meal, the array of Icon Siam’s restaurants has got you covered.
+What’s a great mall without an array of exciting restaurants!
+Whether you’re looking for a quick snack or a gourmet meal, the variety of Icon Siam’s restaurants has got you covered.

-Maesriruen means housewife and surprisingly, all the staff in the restaurant are women and that itself is what makes this restaurant unique.
-The restaurant is nicely decorated and the tables are not that close to each other which makes it more comfortable to diners.
+Maesriruen means housewife, and surprisingly, all the restaurant staff are women, which is what makes this restaurant unique.
+The restaurant is nicely decorated, and the tables are not that close to each other, making it more comfortable for diners.

-Apart from the abovementioned dishes, we also sampled their deep-fried seabass with Thai herb salad, Pad Thai, Sizzling seafood with eggs in hot plate, fresh spring rolls with crab claws, and Vietnamese meatball wraps.
+Apart from the aforementioned dishes, we also sampled their deep-fried seabass with Thai herb salad, Pad Thai, Sizzling seafood with eggs on a hot plate, fresh spring rolls with crab claws, and Vietnamese meatball wraps.

-Check out first the ICONLUXE complex where you’ll see The Veranda housing various restaurants and cafés.
-Alangkarn, on the other hand, is also an interesting dining place where you’ll get to indulge yourself with a range of international fare, ranging from Thai to Japanese to Indian.
+Check out first the ICONLUXE complex, where you’ll see The Veranda housing various restaurants and cafés.
+Alangkarn, on the other hand, is also an exciting dining place where you’ll get to indulge yourself with a range of international fare, ranging from Thai to Japanese to Indian.

-If you’ll head over at the ground floor, you’ll find the Siam Nakajima Suisan which sells fresh seafood.
+If you head over to the ground floor, you’ll find the Siam Nakajima Suisan, which sells fresh seafood.

-Then there’s Takashimaya, where you’ll see the “Rose Dining” zone located on the 4th floor.
-Feel free to choose which among those Japanese restaurants you’d like to try.
+Then there’s Takashimaya, where you’ll see the “Rose Dining” zone on the 4th floor.
+Feel free to choose which of those Japanese restaurants you’d like to try.
 More restaurants to check out include JUMBO Seafood and Baan Khanitha The Heritage.